clux/modul8/Readme.md

  Code from your main app domain will pull in depencenies from the other domains as needed, and your client code will be callbackless and smooth.
 What code gets pulled in is loggable as an npm like dependency tree.

- The style bundler, `brownie.glaze`, has similar aims regarding modularity, but is still in heavy production.

 ## Features
   - client-side require without extra callbacks